demoland/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-0.md

     1. **[Vault PKI Secrets Engine](https://play.instruqt.com/hashicorp/invite/qua26wnjpcmj)**
 * We'll cover chapters 1-6 and then do the first lab.
 * We'll then cover chapter 7 with the second lab.
+* The overview for PKI is actually in the third lab.

 Your instructor will provide the URLs for the tracks.